Parapet LogoParapet is an Integrated Risk ManagementPARAPET®

 Risk Quantification and Prioritization

-After identifying the risks, the next step is to quantify and prioritize them based on their potential impact and the likelihood of occurrence.
-Risk quantification helps organizations allocate resources effectively and focus on the most critical risks.
+After risks are identified, the next step is to assess and prioritize them by analyzing their potential consequences and the likelihood of occurrence.
+This process helps organizations focus resources on the most significant risks and manage them effectively.

 Risk Quantification Methods:

-• Qualitative Analysis: Evaluates risks based on expert judgment and assigns them rankings such as high, medium, or low.
+• Qualitative Analysis: Evaluates risks by using expert judgment, assigning them to categories such as high, medium, or low.

-• Quantitative Analysis: Uses numerical data to calculate the financial impact of each risk.
+• Quantitative Analysis: Leverages numerical data to calculate the financial impact of each risk.

-• Risk Matrix: A tool that maps risks based on their likelihood and potential impact.
+• Risk Matrix: A tool that displays risks based on their probability and impact, aiding prioritization.

 Risk Quantification and Prioritization